phil-ledgerwood/kc-kali-silat/src/pages/about-our-group/index.md

 Our group practices the Filipino martial art of kali and the Indonesian martial art of silat.
 Check out the [About Kali](/about-kali) and [About Silat](/about-silat) pages for more specifics about those arts.

 ### Where and When?
-We currently meet every Tuesday night from 8-9pm at:
+We currently meet every Monday night from 7-8pm at:

 [American Top Team Welcome Mat](http://welcomemattrainingcenter.com/) In the Homefield Olathe building at: